HaitianLiang/C.elegans_predict/README.md

 ## Method overview

-The implemented workflow is deliberately explicit and sequential:

 1. reconstruct mother $\rightarrow$ two-daughter division events from CellData coordinate tables;
 2. match each event to the weighted adjacency matrix for the mother-cell stage;
 3. construct the FixedTerm candidate library from mother-coordinate polynomial terms, weighted neighbor moments, weighted relative displacements, and mother-neighbor couplings;